 Prader-Willi syndrome is a genetic disorder resulting from the loss of function of certain genes in the body.
 It is a complex, lifelong condition that can impact numerous parts of the body.
 Most notably, it causes obesity and shortness of height.
 It can also lead to intellectual disability.

 A major reason patients experience obesity and have poor body composition is due to hyperphagia (excessive eating).
-Growth hormone therapy assists the children affected in lowering body fat, building muscle mass, and enhancing overall body composition.
+Growth hormone therapy assists the children affected by lowering body fat, building muscle mass, and enhancing overall body composition.

 The treatment is usually discontinued after a child having the disorder reaches adult height.
 Not much is known about what happens when treatment ceases, especially with regard to fat redistribution.